GST and the Taxation of Cryptocurrencies

 The Tax Deducted at Source (TDS) method collects tax income from crypto traders and investors during transactions.
 When paying a vendor, a buyer must subtract TDS and send it to the central government.

 Only the remaining amount goes to the merchant.
 India taxes cryptocurrency by 1%.
 Before sending payment to the vendor after July 1, 2022, the buyer must deduct 1% TDS.
-For exchange transactions, the exchange may retain the TDS and deliver the remaining cash to the seller.
+Moreover, For exchange transactions, the exchange may retain the TDS and deliver the remaining cash to the seller.

 International exchange traders must manually deduct and report TDS, while Indian exchanges do so automatically.